 Their legs and shoulders are also muscular, firm, and thick, while their tails are bushy and hang down when the dog is at rest!

 There are also white, blue and liver, as well as piebald color variations, however, these are not considered standard German Shepherds.
-These colors are being recognized as separate breeds and they are called American White Shepherds, whereas the piebald-colored are recognized as Panda Shepherds!
+These colors are being recognized as separate breeds, and they are called American White Shepherds, whereas the piebald-colored are recognized as Panda Shepherds!
 These differentiations mainly occur due to the existence of many kennel clubs and organizations around the world, which sometimes bring about different breed standards!

 Regardless, these dogs are still all German Shepherds, if they are purebred, as coat color and length may vary!

-Height, Weight and Life Span
+GSD Height, Weight and Life Span

-German Shepherds are considered a large sized dog breed!
+They are considered a large sized dog breed!
 Below are listed the standard height and weight variations among female and male German Shepherds.

 - Female Height: 55-60 cm

 - Male Height: 60-65 cm